SaiyanPrince/user-login-and-registration/README.md

 + Open your prompt and navigate to the directory where the Python and HTML file located

-+ then type in '''python server.py''' to run your server
++ then type in `python server.py` to run your server

 **Step 4**